Notice the 14 branches of the tree representing the USA.

 Myth: Vermont was an independant Republic 1777-1781-1791.
 FACT: Vermont was located always on U.S. soil.
 1781 is the year that America's first Constitution, the Articles of Confederation, went into effect, but totally ignored the existence of Vermont altogether.
 In effect, when we pledge allegiance to the 13 stripe U.S. flag, we're shouting out, "CANADA, PLEASE TAKE VERMONT - WE DON'T WANT THAT STATE TO BE PART OF THE USA!!!!
 WE HATE VERMONT!
 KING GEORGE, QUEEN ELIZABETH, IT'S ALL YOURS - WE ONLY CAN COUNT TO 13!!"

-In case you were wondering, I was simply trying to find out what was the first permanent territorial expansion of the new USA, beyond "the original 13 colonies or 13 states(sic)"?
+In case you were wondering, I was simply trying to find out which was the 14th state to become part of the USA, beyond the original 13 (sic).

 The Border War Between New York and Vermont: now I find this about the border war between New York and Vermont.
 When this spat erupted immediately after the Revolutionary War had subsided into ceasefire mode, but about 2 years before the Treaty of Paris was signed, the issue of the 14th original state, Vermont, was in the news.
 There was also talk of a war between New York State and Vermont.

 We have often heard about the 13 original colonies, so I simply wanted to know which state was the first territorial expansion of the USA beyond the original 13 (sic), or rather, which state was numero 14?
-Turns out there's not a simple explanation for that question since numero 14 was actually not the first true territorial expansion of the USA after the original 13 colonies or states, since Vermont was already one of the original 14 states that won the Revolution, creating a victor called, "Vermont Plus The USA".
-And state numero 14 was confirmed eventually as never having been a colony of any countries, or existing U.S. states unlike the other 13, originally subordinate to Great Britain.
+Turns out there's not a simple explanation for that question since numero 14 was actually not the first true territorial expansion of the USA after the original 13 colonies, since Vermont was already one of the original 14 states that won the Revolution, creating a victor called, "Vermont Plus The USA".
+And state numero 14 was confirmed eventually as never having been a colony of any existing U.S. states or countries, unlike the other 13, originally subordinate to Great Britain.